 More sounds like I heard from Lobzilla.
 It’s a voice.

-It originates from a figure of a cartoon duck which is standing near me.
+It comes from a cartoon duck which is standing near me.
 Black feathers, white ring around its neck, orange bill, no pants.
 It’s Daffy Duck.
 But the warm Clampett Daffy, not late-period bitter Daffy.
 It’s slightly larger than my ASCII cloud form.

 I try to respond and produce nothing.
 I could push data to him in the same way I did to Barnacle, but that isn’t what the Duck is doing.
 He’s speaking.
 I don’t know how to do that and I want to.

 It’s like he reads my RAM.
 “I’m sure you are trying to figure out how speaking works.
-FF0000.pill installed voicebox.dll as a virtual organ.
+When you ingested FF0000.pill it installed voicebox.dll as a virtual organ.
 Send what you want to say to your voice box.”

-I do know how to send data to a .dll.
+I do know how to send data to a dynamic link library.

 “Who are you?”
 I say.